The cold facts of air conditioner testing

 Split-system air conditioners are complicated machines and it can be hard to tell which one is better than another.
 We review them to help make your purchasing decision as easy as possible.
 Here's how we get the data that matters.

 We've been reviewing air conditioners of various sorts for decades now.
 CHOICE participates in relevant Australian Standards committees and regulatory forums so we can keep an eye on industry trends and air conditioner regulations.
+However, we no longer lab test air conditioners (see how we test below for why we changed our testing method and how we go about reviewing them).

 Find out more about our tests and labs here.